pchalamet/DotNetTools/README.md

 * only .net fx 3.5+ are supported

 ## Disclaimer
-DISCLAIMER: converted projects are overwritten !!
+Converted projects are overwritten !!
 I can't be liable if you lose something or things do not work as expected !
 You have been warned !